-- Spring ~ Lemon, Purify, Lavender, Cilantro (Fresh Smelling Scents)
+- Spring ~ Lemon, Cleansing Blend, Lavender, Cilantro (Fresh Smelling Scents)

 - Summer ~ Wild Orange, Grapefruit, Lime, Citrus Bliss (Citrus Fresh Summer Scents)

-- Fall ~ Lavender, Purify, Juniper Berry, Elevation
+- Fall ~ Lavender, Cleansing Blend, Juniper Berry, Joyful Blend

-- Winter ~ Peppermint, Wintergreen, Lavender, Lang Lang (All Uplifting Oils to Help with the Winter Blues)
+- Winter ~ Peppermint, Wintergreen, Lavender (All Uplifting Oils to Help with the Winter Blues)

 DIY All Natural Scented Fabric Softener